 Take These Steps

-- If you have the separated chipped tooth, place it in a small baggie and keep it moist by adding a few droplets of water in the bag or wrapping the fragment in wet gauze.
+Call your dentist and make an appointment to get in as soon as possible.
+Rinse your mouth with warm, not cold, water.
+Purchase dental cement in the drugstore section of your local grocery story and follow the directions to protect your tooth.
+If you were able to save the chip, place it in a small baggie and keep it moist by adding a few droplets of water in the bag or wrapping the fragment in wet gauze.

 The procedure varies depending on the severity of the injury.
 If the damage is minor, the chipped tooth can simply be filed and polished.
-If damage to the enamel incurred, a filling, cap, or crown may be placed over the tooth.
-This restores normal function and protects the inner layers from infection.
-If the damage occurs to a front tooth, you may be referred to a cosmetic dentist for a porcelain veneer to mask the visible chipping.
-In the worst case scenario, the chip exposes the nerve, in which case an endodontist will need to be brought in to perform a root canal.
+If damage to the enamel incurred, you’ll need a filling or crown.
+If one of the front teeth has been chipped, you may be referred to a cosmetic dentist for a porcelain veneer to mask the visible chipping.
+If the chip exposes the nerve an endodontist will need to be brought in to perform a root canal.

-Even if the injury appears relatively minor and is painless, you should still have it looked at by a dentist.
-What starts as a minor chipped tooth can exacerbate and fracture further if precautionary steps are not taken.
+Even if the chip seems minor and is painless, have your dentist take a look.
+What starts as a minor chipped tooth can exacerbate and fracture further if precautionary steps aren’t taken.

-Dentistry Services for Chipped, Cracked, and Broken Teeth
+Dentistry Services for a Chipped, Cracked, or Broken Tooth near Mill Creek

 General family dentistry for Mukilteo, Everett, Lynnwood, Edmonds & Mill Creek